ClaudiaInSweden/visit-jarbo/README.md

 ### Contact us

-The contact form enables user to request more information about outdoor activities, listed on the activities page.
-It includes fields for name, email and radio buttons to select.
+The contact form enables users to request more information about outdoor activities, listed on the activities page.
+It includes fields for name, email, and radio buttons to select.

 ### Footer

 The footer area contains links to relevant social media sites (Facebook, X (Twitter), and Instagram) to encourage users to keep connected.
-The icons include alterntive text to provide relevant information when screen readers are used.
+The icons include alternative text to provide relevant information when screen readers are used.
 All links open in a new tab to allow easy navigation for the user.

 ## Future Features

-While the current version is fully functional, there are a some ideas for future development:
+While the current version is fully functional, there are some ideas for future development:

 - Include map and directions
 - Add more information about the location
 - Add customer review connectivity (Tripadvisor, Google, or similar)
 - Add accommodation information & booking possibility
 - Add more service providers
-- Add livecam view & live weather conditions
+- Add live view & live weather conditions

 ## Typography and color scheme

-The colorschema was selected to represent the prominent colours in the nature: brown and green, that also harmonize very well with the images used on the site.
-These colours  are often associated with warmth, comfort, and steadiness and are therefore well suited for a site that aims to attract people who seek recreation and nature experiences.
+The color scheme was selected to represent the prominent colors in nature: brown and green, which also harmonize very well with the images used on the site.
+These colors are often associated with warmth, comfort, and steadiness and are therefore well suited for a site that aims to attract people who seek recreation and nature experiences.

-Typography was chosen because of its soft and rounded letters that reflect a more calm or even old-fashioned style but is very good readable.
+Typography was chosen because of its soft and rounded letters that reflect a more calm or even old-fashioned style but are easy readable.
 Fonts Capriola and Merriweather from [Fontawesom](https://fontawesome.com/).

 ## Technology